- Message From the CEO

 For Fortune 500 Companies, Clean Energy Is a Top Strategic Imperative

-And to reach the corporate market’s full potential, renewable energy companies like Apex must create a path for power buyers of all sizes.
+To reach the corporate market’s full potential, renewable energy companies like Apex must create a path for power buyers of all sizes.

 For every company—no matter its size—energy makes growth possible.